chicacode/chicacode.github.io/README.md

 ## I'm Geraldine known as chicacode.
 ## Welcome to my portfolio!

-* I'm a Frelance Full Stack Developer, with passion for programming and user experience
+* I'm a Freelance Full Stack Developer, with passion for programming and user experience
 * I can help you build your website
 * My background is in Psychology which bring perspective on user experience
 * I love writing code and solving problems